 Political games behind Germany's gay marriage vote

-Germany’s lesbians and gays are set to receive the right to wed on Friday (30 June), when a snap vote on the issue will be held in the Bundestag, the lower house of parliament.
+[Updated on 30 June at 10.00] Germany’s lesbians and gays received the right to wed on Friday (30 June), when a snap vote on the issue was held in the Bundestag, the lower house of parliament.

-But their gain is the result of political machinations, whose broader ramifications remain to be seen.
+But their gain was the result of political machinations, whose broader ramifications remain to be seen.

 Dear EUobserver reader